ballerina-platform/module-ballerina-graphql/graphql-ballerina/Package.md

 ```

 ## Service
 The Ballerina GraphQL service represents the GraphQL schema.
 When a service is attached to a `graphql:Listener`, a GraphQL schema will be auto-generated.
-The resource functions inside the service represents resolvers in the root type.
+The resource functions inside the service represent the resolvers of the root type.
-Then the GraphQL listener will handle all the incoming requests and dispatches them to the relevant resource function.
+Then, the GraphQL listener will handle all the incoming requests and dispatch them to the relevant resource function.

 ### Hello World